lionel87/desktop-window/README.md

 ## Notes

-- Don't forget to set `display: relative` or `display: absolute` on the **immediate parent container**, or the window may behave unexpectedly.
-Only exception is when the parent is the `document.body`, because that does not need a special `display` value.
+- Always set `position: relative` or `position: absolute` on the **immediate parent container**, or the window may behave unexpectedly.
+Only exception is when the parent is `document.body`.

+- Setting `overflow: hidden` on the container element is recommended to hide windows moved partially outside of the area and prevent an appearing scrollbar.

 - The window works only when there is a valid `parentElement`, so appending eg. to a shadow root directly will not work.

 - Appending to the `document.body` works, but don't forget to set the body height or have content that stretches the area!

-- When the script is asynchronously loaded and the HTML has windows, I recommend you this CSS:
+- When the script is asynchronously loaded and the HTML has windows, I recommend you this CSS to prevent jumping content:
   ```css
   desktop-window:not(:defined) { display: none; }
   /* OR for a more general solution */